oroinc/documentation/backend/architecture/tech-stack/file-storage.rst

 Migrate Data Command
 --------------------

-During the upgrade from a local filesystem storage to another storage type or location, you need to migrate data from the previous location.
-The command can also be used to upload some data to the file storage.
+You need to migrate data from the previous location during the upgrade from local filesystem storage to another storage type or location.
+You can also use the command to upload some data to the file storage.

-To migrate the data, you can use console command ``oro:gaufrette:migrate-filestorages`` which moves the application files from old storages to the proper Gaufrette file storages.
+To migrate the data, you can use the console command ``oro:gaufrette:migrate-filestorages`` which moves the application files from old storage to the proper Gaufrette file storage.

 The command can work in 2 modes: Automatic and Manual.

-In the **Automatic** mode, the data is migrated to the current structure by a predefined list of paths that have been used in the application before v.4.2.
+In the **Automatic** mode, the data is migrated to the current structure by a predefined list of paths used in the application before v.4.2.

-In the **Manual** mode, a user is asked for a path to be migrated, as well as the Gaufrette file system name where the data should migrate to.
+In the **Manual** mode, a user is asked for a path to be migrated and the Gaufrette file system name where the data should migrate.

-The command has a list of pre-configured default paths from which the data is moved in the automatic mode, and a list of |FileManager| services where data can be uploaded to.
+The command has a list of pre-configured default paths from which the data is moved in the automatic mode and a list of |FileManager| services where data can be uploaded.

-The path that has to be migrated can be set with the ``--migration-path`` option.
+You can set the path to be migrated with the ``--migration-path`` option.

-The Gaufrette file system name can be set with the ``--gaufrette-filesystem`` option.
+You can set the Gaufrette file system name with the ``--gaufrette-filesystem`` option.

-To get the list of available file systems, run command with the ``--mode=filesystems-list`` option.
+To get the list of available file systems, run the command with the ``--mode=filesystems-list`` option.

-To add an additional path from which the data is going to be moved or to add an additional |FileManager|, add a new CompilerPass in your bundle and add it into the Bundle class:
+To add an additional path from which the data is going to be moved or an additional |FileManager|, add a new CompilerPass in your bundle and add it into the Bundle class:

 .. code-block:: php